-The location of the head unit on your bike can have a big effect in its ability to consistently receive power data.
+The location of the head unit on your bike can have a big effect on its ability to consistently receive power data.
 Most cycling head units are designed to work when located on the handlebars, but even in this position, it's possible to have objects in the way that block or weaken the signal.
 If your signal drops are specific to a certain bike or specific riding position, you may need to reevaluate the location of your head unit.

 Certain multi-sport watches can be very sensitive to their position in relation to your power meter.
 For some, simply moving to the left wrist can offer an improved signal.
 We have seen the best results from multi-sport watches used on a handlebar mount due to the static position in relation to the meter itself.
 To test if this is the problem, we suggest mounting the watch in a fixed location such as on the handlebars (base bars if they are aerobars) or in your bottle cage, then perform a test ride to see if you see any improvement.
 It may be easiest to experiment with this on the trainer in order to make it easiest to move your head unit.

 Aerobar mounts and Water Bottles

 Mounting the head unit in front of a handlebar-mounted water bottle, such as a tri bottle between the aerobars, can adversely affect the head unit's ability to receive your power data.
 If you are having issues with a head unit mounted on the aerobars, check for any possible items that could be blocking the signal and experiment with slight changes to the position of the head unit to help optimize the reception

 We recommend closing all other apps that use the Bluetooth connection on your phone before beginning a ride with a fitness app that utilizes the Bluetooth 4.0 connection to your power meter connected as a Bluetooth sensor.
 It may also help to disable and re-enable Bluetooth before the start of the ride to clear out any other connections.

 Try another app